andrefilipefmsilva/SRD_NovaIMS/README.md

 # SRD
-Storing and Retrieving Data Project
+Storing and Retrieving Data Course Project

-Building a database for a Rental car service.
+Building a SQL database for a Rental car service.